 With decreasing support from government and less funding for mental health charities over half of those felt as though there were not enough resources available to deal with their issues and provide help.
 Due to the lack of available services many felt alone to struggle on with their issues until contacting ourselves.

 Not only does debt have an effect on the mental health it affects other parts of life.
 Of those involved an increasing amount of people responded that their debts had a physical effect on them leading to cases of ill health due to fatigue, weight loss & headaches.
 As well as this physical effect what became apparent is that their stress and worries from debt exacerbated pre-existing conditions and caused general ill health among people before they sought help with their debts.

 Lastly we contacted those now in arrangements to see how we as a company performed and what came across was that due to our experience, knowledge and staff training was that we recognised that mental health concerns were apparent in those in debt.
 Over 88% surveyed felt as though we dealt with their individual circumstances in an appropriate way.
 Our clients have stated we are kind, understanding and sympathetic towards them and work with them to get through this difficult period.

-If you feel as though you could use help with mental health issues, please don’t hesitate to contact companies such as sane or mind who are always there to listen.
-If you feel as though you need help with your debts call us on 0808 223 4172 or text advice to 80818 and we can give you a call at the best time to suit you.
+If you feel as though you could use help with mental health issues, please don’t hesitate to contact companies such as the Mental Health Foundation who are always there to listen, you can call them on 0141 572 0125

 For more information and access to further details of the survey for use please contact email@example.com .